 Q: I want to make sure my child is challenged.
 Can she go into an older class?

 A: We have an age range per class.
 A student must have a birthday before January 1st and turn at least the lowest age of the listed age bracket to go in the class unless otherwise noted.
 Dancers are placed by age similar to school.
 There will always be levels within levels.
 Children progress differently within each class similar to children getting different grades in a class at school.
 We constantly observe individual dancers and dynamics within each class.
 If an instructor along with the director feel a child should be moved into a different age/level class, parents will be contacted directly.

 A: Cash, check, money order or online payments

 Q: Are there make-up classes if my child is absent?

-Q: Are classes made up when cancelled due to inclement weather?
+Q: Are classes made up when there's a cancellation?

-A: The first class cancelled due to weather WILL NOT be made up per class per day.
-Any additional classes beyond that one cancellation that are cancelled due to weather, will be made up at a later date.
+A: The first class cancelled WILL NOT be made up per class per day.
+Any additional classes beyond that one cancellation, will be made up at a later date.